sass/sass/README.md

 * *Events* may not be responded to and include no `id` field.
 All event message types end with `Event`.

+The protocol also defines some messages whose names don't end with `Request`, `Response`, or `Event`.
+These are used as structures shared between different message types, and must never be sent directly between the endpoints.

 A message from the host to the compiler is called *inbound*.
 A message from the compiler to the host is called *outbound*.
 Implementations must guarantee that they use a unique `id` for every request, although the same `id` may be used for